 Natural Light Photography

 Now let’s talk about style.
-My wedding photography style is adaptive, combining elements of fine art, editorial and documentary wedding photography depending on the moment.
+My wedding photography style is adaptive, combining elements of fine art, editorial, documentary and traditional wedding photography depending on the moment.
 Why can’t I pick just one?
 Wedding days are long, involving different venues, groups of people and so many special moments.
 While documentary photography is totally appropriate for the ceremony and reception, I just don’t think it’s the most flattering approach for portraits or the bride’s getting-ready time.
-Let me break town how I’m using each term and when I usually rely on each approach.
+Let me break down how I’m using each term and when I usually rely on each approach.

 Fine Art Wedding Photography